baransonmez/Classifying-Alzheimer-s-Disease/README.md

 # 3D Model

-3D Model was used for classifying Alzheimer Disease.
+3D Model was used for classifying Alzheimer's Disease.

 ## Library Requirements: